This vegetarian meal plan for weight gain promises you a healthy weight gain in a short time. So, how is this diet applied?

 Protein Consumption Should Be Increased

-Vegetarians can get the protein they need from raw nuts and legumes, but it probably won’t be enough.
+Vegetarians can get the protein they need from raw nuts and legumes, but it won’t be enough.
 In this case, you may need to take protein supplements with a doctor’s advice.
 It is important to listen to the recommendations of experts in supplements.

 Vegetarian Meal Plan for Weight Gain